 This means that the opportunity to express interest in sponsoring a parent or grandparent will not take place on January 1, 2020.
 Further information about the expected launch date and 2020 intake process will be available in the new year.

 This will give all interested sponsors the same opportunity to submit an interest to sponsor form and a fair chance to be invited to apply.

 We encourage all interested potential sponsors and stakeholders to stay up to date on the next Parents and Grandparents Program intake process by visiting IRCC’s website and social media channels:

 Who cannot be sponsored

-Other relatives, such as brothers and sisters over 18, or adult independent children cannot be sponsored.
+Other relatives, such as brothers and sisters over 18, or over 21 independent children cannot be sponsored.
 However, if they apply to immigrate under the Skilled Worker Class, they may get extra points for adaptability for having a relative in Canada.